 A fishing vessel is a boat or ship which is used to catch fish in the sea, river, lake, or any other water body.

-Fishing vessels can be divided according to the purpose into 3 main categories
+Fishing boats can be divided according to the purpose into 3 main categories

 - Commercial fishing vessels